 Piano Competition in Paris and his débuts at Wigmore Hall and the Cadogan Hall

-September 2013, Riyad began a Master of Performance course at the Royal College
+June 2015, Riyad graduated with a distinction in a Master of Performance course at the Royal College

-of Music with Dmitri Alexeev as a Steinway Scholar supported by a Frederick
+of Music, studying with Dmitri Alexeev and Vanessa Latarche, as a Steinway Scholar supported by a Frederick

 first came to London in 2005 when he was awarded a two-year scholarship to study